Finite Difference Schemes for Linear Stochastic Integro-Differential Equations: Numerical Simulation

 Moreover, applying It{\^o}'s formula, we find that solves \eqref{eq:numericsim}.
 Thus, we can compare our finite difference approximations with \eqref{eq:truesolution}.

 In our numerical simulations, we used MATLAB 2013a and made the following parameter specification: We also made a few practical simplifications.
 Both the explicit and implicit-explicit approximations were assumed to take the value zero on $(-\infty, 8]\cup [8, \infty)$.
 We also restricted the support of $\pi(dz)$ to $[-3,3]$.
 We would like to investigate the associated error with these reductions in the future.
-Regarding the first reduction, we mention that a good heuristic is to choose the size of domain according to the support of the free terms and the exit time of the diffusion for which the drift of the SIDE (up to zero order terms) is the infinitesimal generator of.
+We also mention that a good heuristic is to choose the size of domain and terminal time $T$ according to the exit time of the diffusion associated with the drift of the SIDE.
 In fact, it is more than a heuristic and we aim to address this in a future work.

 In our simulation, we took $\delta = \frac{1}{100}$.
 It follows that $ \kappa = \bar{\sigma}_1^2=\frac{1}{2} $ and

 where $\gamma(\eta,z)$ denotes the lower incomplete gamma function.
 Thus, the right-hand-side of \eqref{ineq:tauoverh2bound} is approximately 1.0559, and hence we can always set $\tau = h^2$.
 The quantities $\zeta_{h,k}^{11}, \bar{\zeta}_{h,k},$ and $\xi^1_{h,k}$ can all be calculated using MATLAB's built-in upper and lower incomplete gamma functions, or by implementing an appropriate numerical integration procedure.
 The calculation of $\theta^{h,k}_l, \bar{\theta}^{h,k}_l, $ and $\tilde{\theta}^{h,k}_l$ are all straightforward in one-dimension.
 Some more thought would need to spent on how to calculate these quantities in higher dimensions.
 Of course as an alternative, one could set $\delta = \frac{h}{2}$, but then the schemes are not guaranteed to converge as $h$ tends to zero.
 This is the drawback of taking $\delta =\frac{h}{2}$ and not including the additional terms in $I_{\delta}$ (see the paragraph at the bottom of page 1620 in \cite{CoVo05}).
 It does seem that the method we propose to discretise $I_{\delta}$ is novel in this respect.
 In our error analysis, we have considered $h \in \{2^{-2}, 2^{-3}, 2^{-4}, 2^{-5}, 2^{-6}, 2^{-7}\}$ and $\tau = h^2$.